Homeseptic’s guidance on the rules, regulations and planning laws for Septic Soakaways, Drainage Fields and Rainwater Soakaways.

 Do I need planning permission for a soakaway?

 The permission needed depends on the type of soakaway you are intending to build.
 For a septic soakaway, drain field or Sewerage treatment plant soakaway you will need planning permission.
+Unless it is a direct replacement.

 For a Rainwater Soakaway, you should consult your local planning agency.
 The rules that govern Rainwater soakaways depend on the water capture area in m2.
 For those serving an area of 25m2 or less than Part H of Schedule 1 to the Building Regulations 2010 apply.